sungvadan/vocabulaire/Anglais.md

 Get him to do it 		| I’ll get him to visit you.
 I’m getting a plumber to fix this leak.
-Get him to do it 		| She didn’t get me to say anything. stew					| ragoût
+Get him to do it 		| She didn’t get me to say anything. stew					| ragoût by tommorrow			| the project can't be finish by tommorrow lay off					| licencier strive					| faire tout son possible throughout				| tout au long, à travers
+I'm planing to start	| phrase
+mean 					| méchant ( if you have mean things to say we dont want to hear them ) delay by a delay 		| delay trade-off		 		| échange (trade [sth] off for ) down the street			| that you are down the street from my appartment